LOADING ...

 And we men made our way to the crossroads

-The painful of our progress accentuated by the brilliant morning light
+The painful slowness of our accentuated by the brilliant morning light

-My host me one crutch and leaning on the other
+My host gave me one crutch and on the other

 my hand and smiled